 Beaumaris North Primary School (BNPS) was established in 1959 and is a well-maintained and safe environment located in a quiet, treed, residential Bayside suburb just 15 kilometres south east of the Melbourne City Centre.

 The school grounds provide an aesthetically pleasing learning environment with large open spaces for recreational activities.
 Our ongoing Playscape Project has created new playgrounds that inspire creativity and imagination for all year levels and has also brought some fabulous artistic adornment to our school buildings and grounds.
 There is a mix of spaces that cater for both passive and active recreation by students in all year levels and separate areas are set aside for use by junior and senior students.

 Curriculum and Extra-curricular Activities

 BNPS is an International Baccalaureate (IB) World School and provides a comprehensive curriculum based on the Primary Years Programme (PYP) and the Victorian Curriculum.
-A significant feature of the Curriculum are our Specialist Programs which operate for all classes on a weekly basis – Physical Education, Performing Arts, Visual Arts, Japanese and Library.
+A significant feature of the Curriculum are our Specialist Programs which operate on a weekly basis – Physical Education, Performing Arts, Visual Arts, Japanese and Library.
 In addition we provide an extensive range of Extra-curricular Activities to enrich and engage our student body.
 Additional Extra-curricular Activities are available on site on a user pays basis including private instrumental music lessons, singing lessons and after school sports through our Outside School Hours Care Program.
 Our BNPS Enrichment, Extension & Talent (BEET) program offers specific programs to selected students (based on AusVels, Naplan and specific testing data).

 Our school is a dynamic and progressive school.
 All classrooms are individually heated and cooled and equipped with interactive whiteboards and access to a class bank of laptops which are linked to the Curriculum network.
 The school has a large Multi Purpose Room, a Music/Drama Room, an Art and Craft Centre (with its own kiln and roofed outdoor work area), a Science Room, a Language Room (Japanese), Sports Shed and a well-stocked Library.
 All year levels have open spaces which allows for flexibility in teaching and learning and we focus on differentiating the Curriculum for each of our students.
 See School Facilities.